morinim/ultra/README.md

 - the *ABC* example: `cmake --build build/ --target ABC`
 - for a list of valid targets: `cmake --build build/ --target help`

-The output files are stored in subdirectories of `build/` (out of source build).
+The output files are stored in subdirectories of `build/` (out-of-source build).

-Windows may need various expedients about which you can read in the [Windows walkthrough][windows].
+For Windows-specific instructions, refer to the [Windows walkthrough][windows].

 ## INSTALLING ULTRA